Harry McNulty

-Harry McNulty (born 5 March 1993) is an Irish rugby union player who currently plays for the LA Giltinis of Major League Rugby (MLR).
-He also plays as a forward for the Ireland national rugby sevens team.
+Harry McNulty (born 5 March 1993) is an Irish former rugby union player.
+He most notably played for and captained the Ireland national rugby sevens team.

 Early life

 McNulty was born in Bahrain to Irish parents.
 His father worked in financial services and is a former Bahrain Rugby Club player.
 His mother was a flight attendant working for the then King of Bahrain, Sheikh Isa bin Salman Al Khalifa.
 He has a younger brother, Sean McNulty, who is also a rugby player.

 The family lived in London for three years, then moved to the United States, where they lived for 10 years.
 In the United States, McNulty discovered he loved ice hockey and played hockey in New York.
 He played with the Rye Rangers.

-At age 14, McNulty's family moved back to Bahrain and from 2006 to 2011 he attended Rockwell College, a boarding school in Tipperary, for secondary school.
+At age 14, McNulty's family moved back to Bahrain and from 2006 to 2011 he attended Rockwell College, a boarding school in County Tipperary, for secondary school.
 At Rockwell, McNulty played rugby for the first time.
 He was on the school team that finished runner-up in the 2010 Munster Senior Cup, and then won the 2011 Munster Senior Cup by defeating Presentation Brothers College.